IT-Bill/it-bill.github.io/content/zh/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - 人工智能
-  - Software Engineering
+  - 软件工程

 # Education to show in About widget
 education:
   courses:
-    - course: BSc in Artificial Intelligence
+    - course: BSc in Computer Science and Technology
       institution: SUSTech
       year: 2025

 # Skills
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons
 skills:
-  - name: Tools
+  - name: 开发工具
     items:
       - name: Intellij IDEA
         icon: intellij-idea